tthorntone/AdNauseam-Wiki/Dynamic-filtering:-quick-guide.md

 It works, the embedded Youtube video can now be played.

-However the above rule would result in all 3rd-party frames to be unblocked.
+However the above rule would result in all 3rd-party frames on the site to be unblocked.
 Not so good.

 ##### Second solution